 Core Research Areas – BioProducts Engineering Laboratory

-• Lignin Valorization: Converting underused lignin into chemicals and materials through innovative catalysis and bio-pathways.
+- Lignin Valorization: Converting underutilized lignin into valuable chemicals and materials through innovative catalytic and biological pathways.